 It’s why we put together this piece to walk you through marketing mix examples that show you the theory in action.

-With that, let’s look at the 7Ps of the marketing mix, followed by a dive into how other brands practice the theory.
+With that, let’s look at the 7 Ps of the marketing mix, followed by a dive into examples of how brands practice the theory.

 - Why is it the best fit for my audience?

 Economical, luxury, and high-end are some words that come under product pricing.